-B. Using @BIOS:
+B. Using @BIOS

-1. Update BIOS Using the Internet Update Function:
+1. Tupdate BIOS from GIGABYTE Server 1 Update the BIOS Using the Internet Update Function:

 Click Update BIOS from GIGABYTE Server, select the @BIOS server site closest to your location and then download the BIOS file that matches your motherboard model.
-Follow the onscreen instructions to complete.
+Follow the on-screen instructions to complete.